eduardohki/runlevel0.me/content/blog/hexagonal-architecture-in-typescript-part2.md

 Each test now initializes our In-Memory Repository and passes it to the function under test as a parameter.
 Now the tests should pass again.

-From this point onward we should be again able to change either the test or the code (*Phew!* :face_exhaling:).
+From this point onward we should be again able to change either the test or the code (*Phew!*).

 ## Adding one last missing behavior